lorenzo-jr/ce-neuronclusters/2-PlotBestFirstClustering/README.md

 - InitializationScript.R: used to load library and functions and to initialize seurat object

-- PlotBestFirstClustering.R: this script is used for piloting in tSNE space using best clustering parameters found  in previous step (folder 1-FirstClusteringScreening; PCs = 92; Resolution = 4).
+- PlotBestFirstClustering.R: this script is used for plotting in tSNE space using best clustering parameters found  in previous step (folder 1-FirstClusteringScreening; PCs = 92; Resolution = 4).
 Also plots in tSNE spaces highlighting some neuronal markers are produced at this step.

 Output files from PlotBestFirstClustering.R: